Rack BM – Modern Management Theories

 This is not meant to be a comprehensive list and many of these are subsumed under broader theoretical domains in other racks (links below).

 The Systems School.
 This perspective views organizations as open systems that interact with their environments.
 It emphasizes the importance of understanding the interdependencies between various organizational components and their external contexts.
-Scholars like Ludwig von Bertalanffy and Kenneth Boulding contributed to this school by applying systems thinking to organizational analysis, highlighting the dynamic nature of organizations.
+Scholars like Ludwig von Bertalanffy (1950) and Daniel Katz & Robert Kahn (1978) contributed to this school by applying systems thinking to organizational analysis, highlighting the dynamic nature of organizations.

 The Human Relations School.
+See Rack BH.
 Emerging in response to the limitations of classical management theories, the Human Relations School emphasizes the importance of social factors and employee well-being in organizational effectiveness.
-Pioneered by scholars like Elton Mayo and Mary Parker Follett, this school focuses on the impact of group dynamics, motivation, and leadership on organizational performance (Shafi et al., 2021).
+Pioneered by scholars like Elton Mayo (see Episode 9), Fritz Roethlisberger (see Episodes 33 and 119) and Mary Parker Follett (Episodes 5 and 91), this school focuses on the impact of group dynamics, motivation, and leadership on organizational performance (Shafi et al., 2021).

 Critical Management Studies (CMS).
+See Rack BQ.
 This school challenges traditional management theories by questioning power dynamics, inequalities, and the socio-political context of organizations.
 CMS scholars aim to uncover hidden power structures and advocate for social justice within organizational settings.
-This perspective has gained traction in recent years, influencing discussions on diversity, equity, and inclusion in organizations (Arnaud & Vidaillet, 2017).
 CMS resources are included in Rack BQ (Postmodernism and Critical Studies).

 Institutional Theory.
+See Rack BI.
 This school examines how institutions—defined as regulative, normative, and culture cognitive practices that become rule-like in practice—shape organizational behavior.
-Scholars like W. Richard Scott and DiMaggio and Powell (see Episode 119) have contributed to this field by exploring how organizations adapt to institutional pressures and the processes of institutionalization and deinstitutionalization.
-See Rack BI (Institution Theory) for more information and resources on this school of thought.
+Works like Meyer & Rowan (see Episode 107) and DiMaggio and Powell (see Episode 120) have contributed to this field by exploring how organizations adapt to institutional pressures and the processes of institutionalization and deinstitutionalization.

 There are certainly others worth considering for the honor of being a “prominent school.”
 Is your pick included on this page?
 Please let us know of your pick and why, and perhaps we can add it to the Resources pages!